ml5js/ml5-next-gen/README.md

 This will create a build in the dist folder.

-Open `test/index.html` in the browser to see the build working.
+Open `test/index.html` in the browser to see the build working, running an example from the ml5 website.

 ## Process